folbricht/routedns/doc/configuration.md

 Options:

 - `resolvers` - An array of upstream resolvers or modifiers.
 The first in the array is the preferred resolver.
-- `reset-after` - Time in seconds to disable a failed resolver, default 60.
+- `reset-after` - Time in seconds before switching from an alternative resolver back to the preferred resolver (first in the list), default 60.
+Note: This is not a timeout argument.
+After a failure of the preferred resolver, this defines the amount of time to use alternative/failover resolvers before switching back to the preferred.
+You can have as many resolvers in the array as the time limit allows.
 - `servfail-error` - If `true`, a SERVFAIL response from an upstream resolver is considered a failure triggering a failover.
 This can happen when DNSSEC validation fails for example.
 Default `false`.

 #### Examples